PhD, MS, UC-Berkeley; BS, University of Redlands

 B.S., California State University at Northridge

 Patrick Kinsella is a retired partner from KPMG, LLP and has provided audit and advisory services to financial clients, including banks, thrifts, mortgage, automotive finance, specialty finance, and investment management companies.
 He has served as the Finance and Derivative Resource and IFRS partner within KPMG, as well as the resource partner of the implementation of Section 404 of the Sarbanes-Oxley Act.
 Kinsella is a current board member and audit committee chair of PennyMac Financial Services, Inc, a public mortgage company.
-He also serves as a board member of the non-for-profit Center Dance Arts, former board member of United Way Los Angeles, and prior audit committee member of St. John's Health Center.
+He also serves as a board member of the non-for-profit Center Dance Arts and is a former board member of United Way of Los Angeles.
 He holds a B.S. from California State University at Northridge.

 MST, Golden Gate University; B.S., University of California at Berkeley

 Greg is a partner at Kling & Pathak LLP in Cerritos, California.
 In addition to providing tax planning, tax compliance, and business consulting services, Greg also provide IRS and state tax audit representation for both his clients and clients of the other tax partners.
 Additionally, he is an adjunct professor at the Marshall School of Business and Leventhal School of Accounting, University of Southern California.
 Greg specializes in individual, real estate, and state/local tax issues.
 He earned his B.S. in accounting from University of California, Berkeley and his M.S. in taxation from Golden Gate University.